Driver Qualification Files: What You Need on File for Every Driver

 Here's the reality: driver files are the #1 thing DOT auditors check, and they're where most companies get caught.
 Not because they're doing anything dangerous — but because they forgot to pull a driving record, or a medical card expired and nobody noticed.

 The good news?
 Once you know what goes in the file, it's mostly a one-time setup with a few annual updates.
-This guide breaks down every document you need, in plain English.
+This guide breaks down every document you need, in plain English — and tells you which rules apply to your drivers, since not every requirement is the same for everyone.

 Who Needs a Driver File?